 Unique learning opportunities

 In order to maximize exposure to acute sports medicine injuries, our fellows spend two weeks at the Killington Mountain Clinic in Vermont, at the base of Killington Ski Resort.
 Acute fractures, dislocations, knee injuries (ACLs), and concussions are among the conditions our fellows will treat during this rotation.
-Some of our fellows arrange to take a springtime wilderness medicine course.
 Our association with medical student education and family medicine residency programs provides fellows with numerous opportunities to teach.